SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: Preliminaries

-\section{preliminaries}
+\section{Preliminaries}

-\textbf{Cost model for communication complexity.} The aforementioned $\alpha$-$\beta$ cost model~\cite{DBLP:conf/imw/SarvothamRB01, DBLP:journals/pc/Hockney94} is widely used to analyze communication complexity~\cite{DBLP:conf/ipps/Pjesivac-GrbovicABFGD05, DBLP:conf/ppopp/0002H22}.
-In this cost model, $\alpha$ is the latency cost unit of a transmission between two workers.
-All communication cost can be modeled by $x\alpha+y\beta$ where $x$ can be counted as the number of transmission rounds and $y$ can be counted as the total volume of data received by a worker during communication~\cite{DBLP:journals/concurrency/ChanHPG07}.
+\textbf{Cost model for communication complexity.} The aforementioned latency ($\alpha$)-bandwidth ($\beta$) cost model ($\alpha$-$\beta$ model)~\cite{DBLP:conf/imw/SarvothamRB01, DBLP:journals/pc/Hockney94} is widely used to analyze the communication complexity~\cite{DBLP:conf/ipps/Pjesivac-GrbovicABFGD05, DBLP:conf/ppopp/0002H22}.
+In this cost model, $\alpha$ is the latency cost unit of a transmission between two workers. $\beta$ is the bandwidth cost unit.
+All communication cost can be modeled by $x\alpha+y\beta$ where $x$ can be counted as the number of transmission rounds and $y$ can be counted as the total volume of data received by a worker during the communication process~\cite{DBLP:journals/concurrency/ChanHPG07}.